 Brad Gillis is an American guitarist, most famous for playing with the band Night Ranger.
-He has also played for Rubicon, Vicious Rumors, Fiona, and Ozzy Osbourne with whom he released the platinum selling live album SPEAK OF THE DEVIL in 1982.
-The man has also released solo albums and appeared in various projects and TV performances including “American Bandstand” and “Solid Gold, Rock & Roll Tonight”.
-Night Ranger appeared as one of the special guests for this years edition of the KISS Kruise in Caribbean.
-I had the pleasure to sit down with Mr. Gillis and discuss about the state of Night Ranger, his solo career, and, of course, about the bands past with KISS because, after all, we were on the KISS Kruise!
+He has also played for Rubicon, Vicious Rumors, Fiona, and Ozzy Osbourne, with whom he released the platinum-selling live album SPEAK OF THE DEVIL in 1982.
+The man has also released solo albums and appeared in various projects and TV performances, including “American Bandstand” and “Solid Gold, Rock & Roll Tonight.”
+Night Ranger appeared as one of the special guests for this year’s edition of the KISS Kruise in the Caribbean.
+I had the pleasure to sit down with Mr. Gillis and discuss Night Ranger’s state, his solo career, and, of course, about the band’s past with KISS because, after all, we were on the KISS Kruise!

 KISSIN TIME ON THE CRUISE

-Metal-Rules.com: Okay, here we are in the Caribbean and in the middle of KISS Kruise.
-Because this is a kind of special event, I want to ask, what does KISS mean to you?
+Metal-Rules.com: Okay, here we are in the Caribbean and the middle of KISS Kruise.
+Because this is a special event, I want to ask, what does KISS mean to you?

-Brad Gillis: Well, KISS was such a great band back in the ’70s and ’80s and when I left Ozzy Osbourne to come back to Night Ranger, one of our first tours was with KISS and it was great to play in front of a lot of people, and really get the Night Ranger name out there.
-Gene and Paul, they just loved the band and they treated us well and to come back 30 years later and do the KISS Kruise, it’s great to see those guys again and do a Kruise.
+Brad Gillis: Well, KISS was such a great band back in the ’70s and ’80s and when I left Ozzy Osbourne to come back to Night Ranger, one of our first tours was with KISS, and it was great to play in front of a lot of people, and really get the Night Ranger name out there.
+Gene and Paul just loved the band, and they treated us well and to come back 30 years later and do the KISS Kruise.
+It’s great to see those guys again and do a Kruise.
 The Cruises are always fun.
-And we are making the best of it and yeah, our last show is tonight and then we’re off to Puerto Rico.
+And we are making the best of it, and yeah, our last show is tonight, and then we’re off to Puerto Rico.

 Metal-Rules.com: So, because this is KISS Kruise.
-We have to talk a bit more about KISS than usually.
+We have to talk a bit more about KISS than usual.
 So, how is your KISS past as a fan because almost everybody has some, right?

-Brad Gillis: Well, I liked KISS a lot but I was into more of the guitar bands like Hendrix and Page and Jeff Beck.
-So, those are the Led Zeppelin and Hendrix records, those are the ones that I bought and I learned from.
-But we actually, we’ve filtered around it, and we’ve played, ‘Party all Night Long’ or what’s it called?
+Brad Gillis: Well, I liked KISS a lot, but I was into more guitar bands like Hendrix and Page and Jeff Beck.
+So, those are the Led Zeppelin and Hendrix records, and those are the ones that I bought and learned from.
+But we’ve actually filtered around it, and we’ve played, ‘Party All Night Long’ or what’s it called?

 Metal-Rules.com: “Rock N’ Roll All Nite”?

-Brad Gillis: “Rock N’ Roll All Nite”.
-We’ve actually played that with Night Ranger a few times, just goofed around at sound check and that’s always a fun song to play.
-But with KISS, I didn’t have the records and like I said, I was in more of the guitar playing bands, because I wanted to play the guitar.
+Brad Gillis: “Rock N’ Roll All Nite.”
+We’ve actually played that with Night Ranger a few times, just goofed around at soundcheck, and that’s always a fun song to play.
+But with KISS, I didn’t have the records, and as I said, I was in more of the guitar-playing bands because I wanted to play the guitar.